steveyen/actord/actord/src/main/scala/ff/collection/README.txt

   }

 You also have to define a Storage class.
-Here is a DirStorage subclass, in order to get rotatable log files (many log files in a directory).
+Here is a DirStorage subclass, which provides rotatable log files (many log storage files in a directory).

   import java.io.File